top of page

 c.
 Recognised to have legitimacy for your work in the community

-I don’t work on wildlife conflict directly.
+I don’t work directly on human-wildlife conflict.
 Can I still apply?

 Yes.
-We welcome applications from those whose work advances coexistence in any form.
-This could include education, community health, governance, storytelling, farming practices, or cultural preservation, as long as it is grounded in the values we have detailed and furthers coexistence on the ground.
+We welcome a wide diversity of applications from those whose work advances coexistence in any form.
+This could include education, community health, governance, storytelling, farming practices, or cultural preservation, among others, as long as it is grounded in the values we have detailed and furthers coexistence on the ground.
+You will be expected to explain what coexistence means in the context of your project.
+Please look at the projects of the first cohort of Champions to get a sense of the diversity of what constitutes coexistence.

 How explicit do I need to be about outreach in my project?